ronshnapp/MyPTV/JOSS_paper/paper.md

 # Acknowledgements

-The author acknowledges fruitful discussions with Alex Liberzon, Markus Holzner, and Gal Schnapp, along with help in the testing experiment and fruitful discussions with Stefano Brizzolara.
+The author acknowledges fruitful discussions with Alex Liberzon, Markus Holzner, and Gal Schnapp, and the help in the testing experiment and fruitful discussions with Stefano Brizzolara.

 # References